Instructions for Authors

-Authors who wish to present a paper at the Convention should submit an abstract of the proposed paper not exceeding 200 words by 28 February 2020.
+Authors who wish to present a paper at the Convention should submit an abstract of the proposed paper not exceeding 200 words by 30 May 2020 (extended from previous deadline of February 2020).
 Please indicate the session(s) you think your paper would appropriate for by listing up to three sessions at the bottom of the abstract.
 Abstracts should be submitted in MS-Word format using the English language, in Times New Roman font.

 Participants can only be the corresponding and presenting author for a maximum of one submission.
 All paper presenters must also serve as discussant for one paper to be assigned by the Committee.
 Correspondingly, all participants are expected to attend both days.

 The Program Committee will evaluate abstracts of proposed papers for the Convention.
 Evaluation of abstracts will be based primarily on the quality of the economic analysis that abstracts indicate the paper will contain, but also on appropriateness of the proposed paper for the Convention.
 Authors will be informed of the results of this evaluation by 30 June 2020.

 All submissions should be uploaded to the EAEA 2020 submission portal.
 The submitted paper should not be concurrently considered for publication elsewhere.

 For non-members of the East Asian Economic Association (EAEA), the full paper submission fee is RM500 (inclusive of Malaysian Sales and Services Tax).